BACKYARD NATURE HOME | PLANTS | ANIMALS | FUNGI | ECOLOGY | GEOLOGY | GARDENING | TOOLS

 IN GENERAL

-armadillo, Dasypus novemcinctus
+Nine-banded Armadillo, Dasypus novemcinctus

 Reptiles arose from amphibians, and birds arose from reptiles.
 However, mammals, such as the Armadillo shown above in my backyard, did not arise from birds.
 Mammals, like birds, arose from early reptiles, though from a different reptilian stock than the birds.
 Here are the main "new inventions" nature came up with that made us mammals more complex beings than amphibians, reptiles and birds:

-To give you a feeling for the diversity of the non-egg-laying subclass of mammals, here's a list of the best-known orders:
+To give a feeling for the diversity of the non-egg-laying subclass of mammals, here's a list of the best-known orders:

 INSECTIVORA: moles and shrews